fbpx

 “Thats a really bad idea,” says West Palm Beach, FL dermatologist Kenneth Beer, MD, succinctly summing it up: “You will not get that much sunlight during the night and your skin needs some time without sunscreen.”

-The American Academy of Dermatology (AAD) strongly supports this one and notes that eye makeup also hits the list.
+The American Academy of Dermatology (AAD) strongly supports the above recommendation and notes that eye makeup needs some special considerations on the list.
 Their advice: “Use an oil-free makeup remover, and then wash your face using a gentle cleanser.
 Avoid scrubbing your face, even when removing makeup.
 If you apply an acne medication at night, apply it after cleansing, and then apply a non-comedogenic moisturizer on top of the medication.”

 Although this one is less on the skin care error front and more on the actual sleeping situation, Dr. Honet also says that sleep habits, like sleeping on your stomach or tying your hair up in a ponytail too tightly, both increase the likelihood of creating facial sleep creases and hair thinning, respectively.
 “Nighttime is the prime time of the day to allow the skin and the body to rest and revitalize.
 During sleep, the body restores, reorganizes, repairs, gets rid of toxic wastes, stores new information, and regenerates hormone and energy stores.
 For the skin, being one of the many organ systems of the body, sleep becomes a very important time of the day for rejuvenating and revitalizing while we rest.”